Fatehabad district

-Fatehabad district is one of the twenty two districts of the state of Haryana, India.
+Fatehabad district is one of the twenty-three districts of the state of Haryana, India.
 Fatehabad was founded by Firuz Shah Tughlaq.
 Fatehabad district was carved out of Hisar district on 15 July 1997.

 It borders districts of Mansa and Sangrur in state of Punjab in north, Sirsa district in west, Jind district in east, Hisar district and district of Hanumangarh in state of Rajasthan in south.

 Etymology

 Fatehabad is named after Fateh Khan, son of Firuz Shah Tughlaq, a Muslim ruler from the Tughlaq dynasty, who reigned over the Sultanate of Delhi from 1351 to 1388.

 The name 'Fatehabad' is a combination of two words: 'Fateh' and 'ābād' where 'Fateh' is the name of eldest son of Firuz Shah Tughlaq and 'ābād' translates to 'prosperous' or 'settled'.

 History

 Vedic period

-Indo-European language-speaking Hindu sanatani people first settled on the banks of the Sarasvati and Drsadvati Rivers rivers then expanded to cover a wider area of Hisar and Fatehabad.
+Indo-European language-speaking people first settled on the banks of the Sarasvati and Drsadvati Rivers rivers then expanded to cover a wider area of Hisar and Fatehabad.
 The area was probably included in the kingdom of the Pandavas and their successors.
 Pāṇini mentions a number of towns in the region including Aisukari, Taushayana and Rori, which have been identified with Hisar, Tohana and Rohri respectively.
-According to the Puranas, the areas of Fatehabad district remained a part of the Nanda Empire and the real name of Fatehabad was Dhanagarh.
-The city name Dhanagarh was given by Dhana Nanda who was the King of Nanada empire and his territory was from Pataliputra to Beas river in the north.
 Furthermore, the discovery of Ashokan pillars at Hisar and Fatehabad shows that this area remained a part of Mauryan empire.
-The people of Agroha area assisted Chandra Gupta Maurya in the war against the Indo-Greek Kingdom.